SubodhShil/DSA-Problem-Solving/Tag and Topicwise/Algorithms/Recursion and Backtracking/README.md

 Visual representation of recursive calls in a tree like diagram.

+Recursive algorithm can lead to performance problems because it can create multiple copies of the same sub-trees.
+These redundant sub-trees can result in increased computational overhead.
+However, this issue can be mitigate by using the optimization algorithm **dynamic programming**, which caches the result by storing the results of sub-tree problem so that they do not need to be recalculated.

 &nbsp;

 ## **Recurrence relation**

 When a recursion problem can defined in a formulae, described the sequence of sub-problems in the recursive tree.

+**Types of recurrence relation:**

+1. **<ins>Linear recurrence relation</ins>**: A linear recurrence relation is a type of recurrence relation where the number of recursive calls in a recursive function increases linearly with the input size.
+Linear recurrence relations can lead to multiple redundant sub-trees.
+2. **<ins>Divide and conquer recurrence relation</ins>**: A divide-and-conquer recurrence relation is a mathematical equation that describes the recursive steps of a divide-and-conquer algorithm.
+On a basis of condition the search space is divided, thus computation also decreased.

 &nbsp;